dogonthehorizon/lec-notes/README.md

 lec-notes
 =========

 Compiled LaTeX notes for public use.
-More information can be found at http://notes.binaryruminations.com
+More information can be acquired via e-mail: freire14 (at) up (dot) edu.